 - Write your own letter, including details about your own background, and reference the job description's requirements.

 Perhaps you are ready to move into a managerial position or you found a listing for a store manager position that would be an upgrade from your current position.
-In either case, your cover letter needs to demonstrate why you are management material, what you can bring to the store, and then you need to back up that amazing resume you worked so hard on.
+In either case, your cover letter needs to demonstrate why you are management material and what you can bring to the store in order to persuade hiring managers to read that amazing resume you worked so hard on.

 More Cover Letters for Retail Positions